• Skip to primary navigation

 We love the versatility of berries.
 Regardless of if they are blackberries, blueberries, strawberries, or raspberries, they have a million and one uses.
 You can put them in oatmeal, on top of pancakes, blend them in a smoothie, or eat them plain, just to name a few.

-What’s even better, is you can preserve them using the same techniques!
-That’s right, if you have too many blueberries, blackberries, strawberries, raspberries, etc, you can freeze them and have garden fresh berries all year around.
+What's even better, is you can preserve them using the same techniques!
+That's right, you can also freeze blueberries, freeze blackberries, and freeze strawberries, You can freeze them and have garden fresh berries all year around.

 Frozen raspberries, in particular, are perfect for giving whatever you are eating a perfectly blended sweet and sour kick.
 The add a little more flavor to waffles and can give your breakfast smoothie the extra jump you need to get your day started.